Increasing power for the VW TDI: basic performance upgrades

 Introduction

 It's easy to get more power out of a turbo diesel engine for a few reasons.
-A turbo engine can increase efficiency by reducing restriction in the exhaust system.
+An engine is basically an air pump and the turbos on all modern diesel cars can increase the efficiency of this pump over OEM levels.
 For more details on turbocharging systems and exhausts for turbos, please read: 1000q: turbocharging.
-The diesel engine can also run well in a wider range of air/fuel ratio (AF) compared to a gasoline engine.
-A gasoline engine must stay in a small AF range to run well but a diesel engine can run in a wide AF range and safely get more power by adding more fuel.
-Just give the engine more fuel to the point of diminishing returns and you will get more power.
+A diesel engine can also run well in a wider range of air/fuel ratio (AF) compared to a gasoline engine.
+A gasoline engine must stay in a small AF range to run well but by adding a little more fuel to your diesel engine it can safely get more power and still run well.
+This is done with chips or tuning boxes.

 Upgrading the fuel system or chipping the car will only produce gains up to a certain point.
 Overfueling will raise exhaust exhaust gas temperature (EGT).
 Way too much fuel will cause damaging EGT and even more fuel could cause engine meltdown!
 This is the opposite of a gasoline engine where running a little rich may lower exhaust gas temperatures.